-The Clan Macpherson House & Museum stands in a superb location giving views along the length of Newtonmore's Main Street.
+The Clan Macpherson Museum stands in a superb location giving views along the length of Newtonmore's Main Street.
 Its corner plot overlooks the main junction at the west end of the village, with the A86 to Fort William passing along one side of the museum, and the B9150 to the A9 and all points south passing along the other.

 There is no shortage of on street parking in Newtonmore, and the museum also has its own small parking area, which includes disabled parking, accessible from the A86.
 You can enter the museum itself either from its car park or from an entrance on the other side, overlooking Perth Road.
 The museum you find yourself in appears to have little regard for the physical size of the solid, but by no means obviously large, building you see as you approach.
-Sympathetic extensions in 1970, 1985 and 2002 have resulted in a TARDIS of a building, which you immediately realise is larger that seems possible from the outside, and as you begin to explore appears to keep on getting larger.
+Sympathetic extensions and renovations have resulted in a TARDIS of a building, which you immediately realise is larger that seems possible from the outside, and as you begin to explore appears to keep on getting larger.

 The Clan Macpherson Museum is, as the name implies, a museum dedicated to the story of Clan Macpherson, a clan which since the 1100s has had strong roots in the Badenoch district of the Highlands: a district which has Newtonmore and nearby Kingussie at its heart.